 Students have the opportunity to work alongside faculty members during the summer for 10 weeks on various research projects.
 The Fellowship offers a way to apply classroom knowledge, gain research experience, and interact with faculty members.

-A Senior and Honors thesis is a excellent way to gain research experience.
+A Senior and All-College thesis is a excellent way to gain research experience.
 They are a limited study examining a student's own researchable hypothesis in consultation with one or more department members.